 The College of Education holds graduation ceremonies twice a year: December and May.
-Students who will be completing their pre-doctoral internship at the end of the summer session may submit a Graduate and Professional Student Petition via MyAdvisor requesting to be allowed to "walk" in the previous May's ceremony if they have successfully defended their dissertation at least one week prior to the May graduation ceremony.
-The petition should indicate the date in which the dissertation was successfully defended.
+Students who will be completing their pre-doctoral internship at the end of the summer session may submit a Graduate and Professional Student Petition to the COE Office of Graduate Studies requesting to be allowed to "walk" in the previous May's ceremony if they have successfully defended their dissertation at least one week prior to the May graduation ceremony.
+The petition should indicate the date in which the dissertation was successfully defended or will be defended.
 A dissertation will be considered to have been "successfully defended" if, and only if, the dissertation committee has agreed that there is no need for the committee to reconvene after the scheduled "final defense."
 This means that a student who has successfully defended their dissertation but is required to make "cosmetic" changes to the dissertation manuscript prior to submission would be allowed to "walk."
 However, the actual granting of the degree will occur at the end of the summer term, following the completion of the internship.
 Therefore, students must wait until the last semester of internship (typically the summer term) to apply for graduation.
 Do not forget to apply for graduation when the time comes.
 Application information may be found at http://publications.uh.edu/content.php?catoid=22&navoid=6029).

 Note.
 To graduate your transcript MUST include a minimum of 102 credit hours.

-Program Policies and Procedures
+X. Program Policies and Procedures